-Chapter extracts in this section of the website amount to 4,000 words distilled from 139,200 words in the print book.
+Chapter summaries in this section of the website are distilled from 139,200 words in the book.

 Because most movies are based on original concepts, the ad messages need to position each film in its appropriate genre, so aficionados of that genre can easily find the movie.
 The ad message should also serve up notions about what makes a film special to attempt to broaden audience appeal.